-e.
-The matter is urgent as the decision on non-renewal could be implemented by the time the management evaluation is issued (4 November 2018).

-f.
-The urgency in this case is not self-created urgency since she only learnt about the strategy and underlying facts on 23 October 2018.
+a.
+The matter is urgent as the decision on non-renewal could be implemented by the time the management evaluation is issued (3 November 2018).
+This is not a case of self-created urgency since he only learnt about the strategy and underlying facts on 23 October 2018.